-Do you own Antminer D3, Baikal Giant X10, Innosilicon A5 or the latest FusionSilicon X7 ASIC miner?
+Do you own Antminer D9, Baikal Giant X10, Innosilicon A5, FusionSilicon or any other latest X7 ASIC miner?
 Well, this post is for you.
 All these are X11 ASIC machines that are designed to mine Dash.
 Not only Dash, but they are capable of mining any Proof of Work cryptocurrencies that are based on X11 hashing algorithm.

 If you own any of these ASIC miners and are looking for coins other than Dash then here it is.
 Here in this post we’ll be listing all the popular X11 coins for you to mine.
 But before we get into the list here is a quick summary of X11 for those who don’t know about this algorithm.

 X11 algorithm is a Proof of Work hash function designed by Evan Duffield.
 He is the core developer of Dash (previously Darkcoin) and is the first cryptocurrency to implement the X11 hashing algorithm.
 The main purpose for the creation of this algorithm is prevention of ASIC miners.

 Why prevent ASIC?
 ASIC miners are always considered as a threat to the crypto mining ecosystem.
 They are the main cause of centralization of hashing power.

 ASICs (Application Specific Integrated Circuit) are powerful, resource intensive, and their only purpose is to mine a specific algorithm efficiently.
 Since they are faster; regular users with GPUs and CPUs are put at competitive disadvantage with regards to receiving block rewards.
 Thus limiting mass participation from mining the cryptocurrency.